eaglenguyen/GMK-Color-List/README.md

 ## Future Plans

-- [ ] Make UI look prettier.
 - [ ] Add multiple pictures for child kits (currently only shows base kit picture).
+- [ ] Search feature
-- [ ] Have a schedule for bi-monthly updates.
+-	[ ] Notification when new gmk keycap set is added

 ## Credits